Photography Use Policy

 Photographs are perceived as accurate recordings of people and events.
 Manipulating photos that alter or misrepresent the reality of an image is prohibited.

-- Enhancing the technical quality of a photography is acceptable, but changing the meaning is not.
+- Enhancing the technical quality of a photograph is acceptable, but changing the meaning is not.

 - Alteration of a photograph that misleads, confuses, or otherwise misrepresents its accuracy is prohibited.